gsarig/slashadmin/readme.txt

 == Description ==

 Slash Admin gathers some common functions that you probably need in most of your websites.
 The plugin lets you change various different options in a WordPress website, keeps them active even if you switch your theme and helps you create a friendlier Admin Panel for you and your editors.

+If you are lost with the many options, here's a presentation of the plugin's [best features](https://www.gsarigiannidis.gr/slash-admin-best-features/).

 = Features =